dbretty/EUCMonitoring/.github/CONTRIBUTING.md

 * Make sure you have added all the necessary Pester tests for your changes.
 * Run _all_ PESTER tests in the module to assure nothing else was accidentally broken.
 * PS1 files must contain only one function
-* Functions should have -XD naming convention included
-* Feel free to include author info in the comments

 # Documentation
 I am infallible and as such my documenation needs no corectoin.
 In the highly